Ruckusist/DeskApp/README.md

     the About and Fire functionality.
 This gives me the idea to put more demo stuff there.
 I want to copy cmatrix, dropping snowflakes, video player, other stuff.

+[Bad_Behavior]
+2 modules with the same name break the paging system.